Arnold Engineering Development Complex: History

 The center operates more than 68 aerodynamic and propulsion wind tunnels, rocket and turbine engine test cells, space environmental chambers, arc heaters, ballistic ranges, and other specialized units.
-Currently, AEDC's prime contractor is the Aerospace Testing Alliance.
+Currently, AEDC's Test Operations and Sustainment contractor is Beyond New Horizons.

 The center has helped to develop most aerospace systems in the U.S. government's inventory, including the Atlas, Titan, Minuteman and Peacekeeper ICBMs, the Space Shuttle, space station, and Projects Mercury, Gemini and Apollo.

 It is named for General Henry "Hap" Arnold, the father of the US Air Force and an air power visionary.
 The University of Tennessee Space Institute (UTSI) is located adjacent to AEDC.

 The center lies near Manchester, Tennessee and Tullahoma, Tennessee, and occupies much of the site of the former Camp Forrest, a U.S. Army base and World War II POW camp.
 It is unique in that the majority of the workforce are contract personnel, with a small contingent of active-duty assigned.

+"The Air Force Test Center (AFTC) started an organizational change process in 2015 to move some units within the AFTC from the 96th and 412th Test Wings over to the AEDC.
+The largest change [was] the renumbering of the 96th Test Group as the 704th Test Group at Holloman AFB, NM.
+AEDC ..also [gained] the McKinley Climatic Laboratory at Eglin AFB, FL, and the Hypersonic Combined Test Force at Edwards AFB, CA." The changes took effect on 1 December 2016.
+It was planned to align "..most of the Air Force’s developmental ground test facilities under one commander, better fiscal synergy, especially in restoration and modernization funds, better balance in the span of control, and finally results in developmental opportunities for AFTC officers."